sygnaltech/webflow-util/README.md

 <script src="https://cdn.jsdelivr.net/gh/sygnaltech/webflow-util@1.0/dist/webflow-data.js"></script>
 ```

-*Currently I am using [JSDelivr](https://en.wikipedia.org/wiki/JSDelivr) but you can use any CDN that support GIT.*
+*Currently we are using [JSDelivr](https://en.wikipedia.org/wiki/JSDelivr) but you can use any CDN that support GIT.*

-*Note JSDelivr's [versioning](https://www.jsdelivr.com/features) support- if we introduce a breaking change, I'll update the major version number so that it does not affect production sites.*
+*Note JSDelivr's [versioning](https://www.jsdelivr.com/features) support- if we introduce a breaking change, we'll update the **minor** [version number](https://gitversion.readthedocs.io/en/latest/more-info/version-increments/) so that it does not affect production sites.
+Therefor for simplicity, specify the major and minor version you want as in the example above.*

 1. Create a Webflow `Collection List`.